 1. Video Preparation

-First, the video content needs to be prepped for ABR streaming.
+First, the video content needs to be prepped for ABR live streaming.
 An encoder needs to encode the video into several bitrates depending on the target streaming profile.
 Most OVPs (online video platforms) are capable of transcoding videos into multiple formats from a single source file.

 Each of these encoded video files needs to be segmented into multi-second parts.
 The size of these video chunks varies depending on the implementation, but they’re generally between 2 and 10 seconds each.
 This approach works well with HTTP-based streaming protocols that progressively download video content.